rockrajesh23/deeprust/open-canvas/open-canvas.md

 ## Problem

-* There is not deeplearning crate in rust-lang
+* There is no deeplearning crate in rust-lang
-* No deeplearning crate has been developed based on continous research community feedback
+* No deeplearning crate has been developed based on continous research community feedbacks

 ## Solution